Claim: While a college student, Albert Einstein humiliated an atheist professor by using the "Evil is the absence of God" argument on him.

 The young man's name — Albert Einstein.

-Free Will: God gave his children the right to make up their own minds as to who they would be, and some chose to be rotten.
+- Free Will: God gave his children the right to make up their own minds as to who they would be, and some choose to be rotten.

-Incomprehensibility: "Good" and "evil" are human constructs born of Mankind's limited understanding of the universe.
-Were people capable of seeing things through God's eyes, they would grasp the morality and rightness of all that now leaves them aghast in horror and riddled with unease at its seeming unfairness.
+- Incomprehensibility: "Good" and "evil" are human constructs born of mankind's limited understanding of the universe.
+Were people capable of seeing things through God's eyes, they would grasp the morality and rightness of events that now leave them aghast in horror and riddled with unease at their seeming unfairness.

 One day a Christian student had been having an extremely bad day; her car broke down, her mother was sick, her boyfriend was out of town, and she'd gotten a bad grade on one of her exams.
 She had been fed up with her professor's little act every morning, so she decided to do something about it.

 While the professor stood up at the beginning of class and did his thing, the student had an idea.
 She got up and said, "Professor, would you mind if I said something?"
 He said, "Of course not.
 This is an expressive classroom, and I think it would be fine if you spoke your mind."